-PPC is quite helpful in figuring out which page on your site can serve as the best landing page, by how much attention each page gets when compared and contrasted.
+PPC for B2B and B2C is quite helpful in figuring out which page on your site can serve as the best landing page, by how much attention each page gets when compared and contrasted.
 Your goal should be to establish which version of your landing page converts the most users into customers.

 Choosing which landing page and which ppc keywords are the best and most affordable, requires diligent research.
 In conjunction with diligent tracking, paying attention to where traffic comes from and understanding the fluctuations, patterns, and rhythms that appear.

-One of the first pieces of advice using PPC that experts always mention, is to set a cutoff limit according to what you can and cannot afford.
+One of the first pieces of advice that PPC specialists always mention is to set a cutoff limit according to what you can and cannot afford.
 Rarely does it ever help someone to go above their budget with no guarantee for any viable return.

 Be creative.
 If something does not seem to be working, don’t be afraid to pull back for a moment and readjust your concepts, Ad copy and landing page ideas then come back out with something new.
 You never know; you may be surprised with the results.

-If done incorrectly not only will Google reduce your quality score (and therefore increase your cost per click) but also the user who clicked on your ad will immediately click away once they see it’s not relevant to their expectations.
-Which leads to the next point…
+If done incorrectly not only will Google reduce your quality score (and therefore increase your cost per click) but also the user who clicked on your ad will immediately click away once they see it’s not relevant to their expectations, which leads us to the next point…

 The landing page cannot to be a page where you manipulate the person to click yet another ad.
-If so, there is good chance that Google will suspend your AdWords account.
+If so, there is good chance that Google will suspend your Google Ads account.

 Avoid writing eye catching titles and other text to simply draw in traffic.
 Don’t be fooled into thinking that a click from anyone will suffice.
-Focus on the people who actually want to find something they want after they click your advertisement. conversion rate optimisation is key.
+Focus on the people who actually want to find what you're offering after they click your advertisement,.

 You’ve probably noticed the theme here: Landing pages.
-That’s because your AdWords success depends on it.
+That’s because your Google Ads success depends on it.
 Traffic must be directed to a landing page that efficiently displays what it is you’re selling.
-It should also be a place where the visitor feels comfortable including easy to understand benefits and customer testimonials can make a huge difference to your overall conversion rate.
+It should also be a place where the visitor feels comfortable including easy to understand benefits and customer testimonials which can make a huge difference to your overall conversion rate.